sammigachuhi/my_django/docs/09-creating-models.md

 `context = {...}` - this is a dictionary that stores all values retrieved by the `questionnaires` variable.
 When `context` is passed into the `render()` function, it provides all the retrieved values to the template.

 We also want to have a webpage which will provide further details when a template is clicked.
 For example, say I click the template for the first questionnaire.
-This will open another webpage that shows more contents of the responses collected by the first questionnaire.
+This will open another webpage that shows additional contents of the responses collected by the first questionnaire.

-Let's create the function which we shall call `questionnaire_details`.
+Let's create the function called `questionnaire_details` for showing additional details of the responses.

 ```
 def questionnaire_detail(request, pk):